 Report card grades are determined at the end of each six-week grading period.
+Grades should be posted to transcript within 2 weeks of grade report distribution.

 Each six-week grade represents a report of all work completed during that grading period.
-If a student is exhibiting unsatisfactory performance or is experiencing a decline in performance, the teacher must notify parents/ guardians by phone or in writing at least two weeks prior to the end of the grading period.
+If a student is exhibiting unsatisfactory performance or is experiencing a decline in performance, the teacher must notify parents/guardians by phone or in writing at least two weeks prior to the end of the grading period.
 Any of the following may be used for this purpose: